ktravers/ktravers.github.io/_posts/2015-11-07-best-ways-for-beginners-to-contribute-to-open-source.md

 Start with something familiar.
 If you're learning Rails, check out the repo for a gem you've been working with, like [factory_girl](https://github.com/thoughtbot/factory_girl) or [formtastic](https://github.com/justinfrench/formtastic/), or another Rails-based project you're using, like [rubygems](http://guides.rubygems.org/contributing/).
 You'll be more invested in improving the project and be able to start from a baseline working knowledge of its intended functionality.

-That said, you can always explore new available projects on Github.
+That said, you can always explore new available projects on GitHub.
 I always like checking their [Trending page](https://github.com/trending) for the current hotness, and I actually found the source for my first open source commit through their community [Explore feature](https://github.com/explore).
 I was leisurely searching for Ruby-based 'cat' projects (like you do), which led me to [catsay](https://github.com/audy/catsay), a brilliant riff on the [cowsay gem](https://github.com/johnnyt/cowsay).
 [One commit later](https://github.com/audy/catsay/commit/2049ebb3d550bd8836d726a1e4c0100b65c536dd) and I was an open source contributor.
 It can really be as simple as that.

 ## Best ways to contribute